 Since silverfish are highly attracted to moisture, the best prevention method and properly ventilating the most humid parts of your home.
 Opening windows, using extractor fans, and sealing cracks in the walls, especially in the bathrooms, are all effective prevention measures against silverfish.

 At Simply Green Pest Control, we create an individual approach to every client and every home.
 With custom pest control plans, we help you protect your property and save money.

-We are proudly eliminating all Silverfish in Mesa, Gilbert, Chandler, Queen Creek, Temple, Scottsdale, San Tan, and Paradise Valley, Phoenix, Arizona
+We are proudly eliminating all Silverfish in Mesa, Gilbert, Chandler, Queen Creek, Tempe, Scottsdale, San Tan, and Paradise Valley, Phoenix, Arizona